 - A beginner or novice in content marketing who knows a small to fair amount of freelance writing with brands and publishers

 - New to freelance writing and probably, but not necessarily, a millennial entering the workforce or switching careers

 - Skimming this on your phone at work or on the go

 - Reading content from the likes of Buffer, NewsCred, Contently and other blogs

 - My mom (hi mom!)

 See how easy that was!

 Okay, so I fibbed—why you are writing something also matters to publishers and brands.
 That’s what content marketing is all about.
-You should understand that you are writing this content to drive sales for X, magazine subscriptions, to fill out the publication, [insert financial-related decision here].
+You should understand that you are writing this content to drive sales, magazine subscriptions, to fill out the publication, [insert financial-related decision here].
 You should never be writing something just because.
 But again—that’s not as important as knowing why your audience is reading your content.

 Bonus: here’s the Mulaney bit.